sterling-d/Loan-Qualifier-Application/Starter_Code 3/loan_qualifier_app/README.md

 This project leverages python 3.7 with the following packages:

-* [fire](https://github.com/google/python-fire) - For the command line interface, help page, and entrypoint.
+* [fire](https://github.com/google/python-fire) - For the command line interface

 * [questionary](https://github.com/tmbo/questionary) - For interactive user prompts and dialogs

-* [sys]

-For lines 40-45 #we used sys.exit

-* [Path]

-Describe the technologies required to use your project such as programming languages, libraries, frameworks, and operating systems.
-Be sure to include the specific versions of any critical dependencies that you have used in the stable version of your project.
+* [sys] (https://github.com/golang/sys) - For exiting the interpreter once user is finished using program

+* [Path] (https://github.com/jaraco/path) - For retrieving files within our user's CSV folder

 ---